-With his three-wicket haul, New Zealand, Tim Southee, became the second-highest wicket-taker by taking 99 T20Is in men’s T20I cricket on Thursday with his three-wicket haul in third T20I against Bangladesh.
+With his three-wicket haul, New Zealand, Tim Southee, became the second-highest wicket-taker by taking 99 T20Is in men’s T20I cricket on Thursday with his three-wicket haul in the third T20I against Bangladesh.

 On Thursday, New Zealand pacer and stand-in skipper Tim Southee became the second-highest wicket-taker in men’s T20Is.
-Southee send away Bangladesh batsman Mosaddek Hossain in the third and final Twenty 20 Internationals.
+Southee sends away Bangladesh batsman Mosaddek Hossain in the third and final Twenty 20 Internationals.
 He took 96 wickets before the third T20I.
-Southee hit the bullseye and scalped three and thus became second highest wicket-taker T20Is.
+Southee hit the bullseye and scalped three and thus became second-highest wicket-taker T20Is.

-Sri Lanka cricketer, Lasith Malinga is the highest wicket-taker with as he has taken 107 wickets, as well as only bowler to take more than 100 wickets in the shortest format of the game.
+Sri Lanka cricketer, Lasith Malinga is the highest wicket-taker as he has taken 107 wickets, as well as the only bowler to take more than 100 wickets in the shortest format of the game.

 Afghanistan spinner Rashid Khan has taken 95 wickets and Shakib Al Hasan has taken 92 wickets.
 Both the players are near Southee’s feat.

-On Thursday, Todd Astle and Southee ran through Bangladesh’s batting line-up and New Zealand was winner by 65 runs.
+On Thursday, Todd Astle and Southee ran through Bangladesh’s batting line-up and New Zealand was the winner by 65 runs.

-Because of hitting from the New Zealand player, they were powered to 141/4 after and the game was reduced to 10-overs-per-side.
+Because of hitting from the New Zealand player, they were powered to 141/4 after, and the game was reduced to 10-overs-per-side.
 Bangladesh was all out on 76 runs, giving the hosts a fine series sweep.